alpaddesai/PowerandInfluentialSkills/README.md

 # Power and Influential Skills

-The project provides an introduction to company culture and team building.
+The project provides an introduction to organizational culture and team building.

 Confidential information is not displayed.